Mountain railways of India: Matheran Hill Railway

-The Matheran Hill Railway is a narrow-gauge railway and covers a distance of 21 km between Neral and Matheran, in the Western Ghats.
-Its construction was led by Abdul Peerbhoy and financed by his father, Sir Adamjee Peerbhoy, of the Adamjee Group.
-The route was designed in 1900, with construction beginning in 1904 and completed in 1907.
+The Matheran Hill Railway is a narrow-gauge railway that covers a distance of 19.97 km between Neral and Matheran, in Maharashtra.
+Located in the Western Ghats, its construction was led by Abdul Peerbhoy and financed by his father, Adamjee Peerbhoy, of the Adamjee Group.
+The project was designed in 1900, with construction beginning in 1904 and completed in March 1907.
 The original tracks were built using 30 lb/yd rails but were later updated to 42 lb/yd rails.
 Until the 1980s, the railway was closed during the monsoon season (because of the increased risk of landslides) but is now open all year.
-It is administered by Central Railways.
+It is administered by the Central Railways of the Indian Railways.

-A unique feature of the line is its horseshoe embankments.
-Notable features of the route include Neral Station, the first on the route; the Herdal Hill section; the steep grade of Bhekra Khud; the One Kiss Tunnel (the only tunnel on the route, which earned its nickname because the tunnel is just long enough to exchange a kiss with one's partner); a water pipe station, which is no longer in operation; Mountain Berry, which features two sharp zigzags; Panorama Point; and finally, the end of the route at Matheran Bazaar.
-Its ruling gradient is 1:20 (5%), and its tight curves require a speed limit of 20 km/h.
+The railway line ascends at an average gradient of 1 in 25, with a maximum gradient of 1 in 20.
+It has 221 curves with the sharpest having a radius of 18.25 m.
+There are 121 bridges, and a single tunnel (One kiss tunnel) on the line.
+The maximum speed is 20 kph, which is reduced to as low as 8 kph at sharp curves.
+Notable features of the line include its horseshoe embankments, the Herdal Hill section, the steep grade of Bhekra Khud, and the two zigzags at Mountain Berry.